meteor/galaxy-docs/content/deploy-quickstart.md

 <h3 id="deploy-windows">Windows</h3>

 If you are using Windows, the commands to deploy are slightly different.
 You need to set the environment variable first, then run the deployment command second (the syntax is the same as everything you'd put for meteor deploy).

-The commands will look like this:
+The commands will look like this, for the example case of us-east-1:

 ```
 $ SET DEPLOY_HOSTNAME=galaxy.meteor.com